MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ### 10. Set Launch.bat to Run on Boot

 Edit the `Launch.bat` file to run on boot.
 You can achieve this by placing a shortcut to the batch file in the Windows Startup folder.

+# Preparations before each use

+1) Recharge the batteries of the system
+2) Up to 24 hours prior to use, boot the system and use mouse and keyboard to login on Voicemod (to avoid the login screen from appearing)
+3) Test hardware connections and software functionality